 On March 11th, the World Health Organization (WHO) declared Covid-19 a pandemic.
 What followed was a worldwide lockdown, forcing families to stay indoors and businesses to shut their doors.
 Between the mandatory quarantine and re-opening restrictions imposed by states, 60% of closed businesses won’t reopen, according to Yelp data.
-There is no doubt that Covid-19 has dominated our lives and will determine how we live our lives and run our businesses for quarters to come.
+There is no doubt that Covid-19 has dominated our lives and stretched our resources.
+It will determine how we live our lives and run our businesses for quarters to come.

 But there is hope.
 Small businesses like your practice still encompass close to 50% of all U.S. private-sector jobs.
 In March, President Trump signed the Coronavirus Aid Relief and Economic Security Act (CARES).
 This $2 trillion stimulus package allocated $377 billion to small businesses.
 A second stimulus package to offer additional aid is pending.

 One thing quarantine showed us is that we must work together to combat and defeat coronavirus.
 As a member of a community of health providers, there are multiple resources available to help you maintain your practice during the pandemic.
-We have compiled 11 resources that can assist you in helping your practice thrive as we move to the other side of our new Covid-19 world.
+We have compiled 11 Covid-19 resources that can assist you in helping your practice thrive as we move to the other side of our new Covid-19 world.